AnandSShekhawat/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/MS-4018-Gettingstartedpages/GettingstartedLab02.md

 - **OneDrive**: It is Microsoft’s cloud storage service that lets you store, access, and share files securely from anywhere.

-- **Copilot Integration:** AI-powered assistant embedded in Microsoft 365 apps to summarize content, generate visuals, analyze data, and draft professional text, enhancing productivity and collaboration.
+- **Copilot Integration:** AI-powered assistant embedded in Microsoft 365 apps to summarize content, generate visuals, analyse data, and draft professional text, enhancing productivity and collaboration.

 # Getting Started with lab